XOOMAR

 Crypto builders now carry a credibility problem they did not choose

-Serious crypto founders want the sector judged by custody, settlement, compliance, payment flows, stablecoin design, and real technical utility.
+Serious crypto founders want the sector judged by custody, settlement, crypto tax compliance, payment flows, stablecoin design, and real technical utility.
 A presidential Trump crypto windfall cuts across that pitch because it makes the industry look politically dependent, even when many builders have nothing to do with Trump’s ventures.

 The BBC reports that much of Trump’s income came from transactions with World Liberty Financial, where Trump and family members receive 75% of the company’s proceeds.
 That structure deserves scrutiny because it links family economics to a crypto business during a presidency openly associated with pro-crypto messaging.